 Styles are collections of reusable items such as symbols and other assets that appear on maps, scenes, and layouts.
 A project can contain many styles.
 You add styles from the Catalog pane or a Catalog view.

 System styles are styles authored by Esri that are included with ArcGIS Pro.
 New projects include connections to ArcGIS 2D, ArcGIS 3D, ArcGIS Colors, and ColorBrewer Schemes (RGB) system styles.
 You add and remove system styles from the System Styles dialog box.

-- On the Insert tab, in the Style group, click the Add Styles drop-down arrow and click Add System Style .The System Styles dialog box appears.
+- On the Insert tab, in the Style group, click Add and click Add System Style .The System Styles dialog box appears.
 System styles are grouped by theme in the list on the left.

 - Use the check boxes to manage the list of project styles shown on the right.

 - Click OK to confirm the current list of project styles.